vic-ma/howtodismantle.github.io/_posts/2024-04-08-Integrating-Node-RED-and-Peakboard-Part-II-Sending-Alerts-to-an-Peakboard-application.md

 ![image](/assets/2024-04-08/050.png)

-The tricky part is the http request node.
-First we need to fill in the URL to the box endpoint for the shared function.
-Then we need to fill the authentification credentials for the user we created earlier.
-The last thing is to add a header for the "Content-Type" and set it to "application/json" to make sure the webserver of the box knows what to do with it.
+The tricky part is the `HTTP Request` node.
+Here's what we need to do:
+1. Fill in the URL to the box endpoint for the shared function.
+2. Fill the authentication credentials for the user we created earlier.
+3. Add a header for the `Content-Type` and set it to `application/json` so the webserver of the box knows what to do with it.

 ![image](/assets/2024-04-08/060.png)